bigbizze/pinescript-docs/final_combined_manual.md

 Note that:
 * We define a `MAX_LINES_COUNT` constant to hold the maximum quantity of lines a script can accommodate.
 We use that value to set the `max_lines_count` parameter's value in our `indicator()` call, and also as the `maxval` value in our `input.int()` call, to cap the user value.
 * We use the `myRSIRises` and `myRSIFalls` variables to hold the states determining when we create a new level.
 After that, we delete the oldest line in the `line.all` built-in array that is automatically maintained by the Pine Script™ runtime and contains the ID of all the visible lines drawn by our script.
 We use the `array.get()` function to retrieve the array element at index zero (the oldest visible line ID).
 We then use `line.delete()` to delete the line referenced by that ID.
 * Again, we need to artificially return `int(na)` in both local blocks of our `if` structure so the compiler doesn't not complain.
-See the [Matching local block type requiremement](https://www.tradingview.com/pine-script-docs/en/v5/language/Type_system.html#page-localblocktyperequirement) section for more information.
+See the  section for more information.
 * This time, we mention the type of variables explicitly when we declare them, as in `float myRSI = ta.rsi(close, 20)`.
 The declarations are functionally redundant, but they can help make your intention clear to readers of your code – you being the one who will read it the most frequently.